 Collaboration tools such as Slack, Yammer, and Microsoft Teams are helping organizations break down communication silos and encourage transparency.
 But while they aid in addressing certain common internal comms problems, they also create some surprising new ones.

-PRO: For employees in large or growing organizations, collaboration software creates efficient ways to connect with teammates and peers in other departments.
-Tools such as Slack and Teams help break down communication silos and make collaboration possible by allowing connections and groups to form both organically and with direction from upper management.
+For employees in large or growing organizations, collaboration software creates efficient ways to connect with teammates and peers in other departments.
+Tools such as Slack and Teams help break down communication silos.
+In addition, they make collaboration possible by allowing connections and groups to form both organically and with direction from upper management.

-CON: Having too many channels can be overwhelming.
-Employees who were once working within a single silo and dealing with one unwieldy email inbox must now figure out which channels are the most important to his or her work, and as a result are faced with keeping on top of an array of incoming synchronous information that’s difficult to organize.
+Having too many channels can be overwhelming.
+Employees who were once working within a single silo and dealing with one unwieldy email inbox must now figure out which channels are the most important to his or her work.
+As a result, they struggle to keep on top of an array of incoming synchronous information that’s difficult to organize.

-CON: Expert but busy colleagues are all the more likely to tune out of conversations that don’t affect them directly.
+Expert but busy colleagues are all the more likely to tune out of conversations that don’t affect them directly.
 Are your company's avid “Slacktivists” the internal experts you want sharing advice?
 My grandmother used to say, “If you want to get something done right, give it to a busy person.”
-Chances are your most active “Slackers” aren’t necessarily the “busy” workers you want offering their opinions.
+Chances are your most active “Slackers” aren’t necessarily the “busy” workers whose opinions matter.

-PRO: Certain posts, articles, and messages are certain to go viral within your collaboration platforms, being met with “likes,” comments, gifs, and emojis.
+Certain posts, articles, and messages are certain to go viral within your collaboration platforms, attracting “likes,” comments, gifs, and emojis.
 That’s nice.
 Good for you.

-Conclusion: Employee communication and connectivity have benefitted thanks to Slack and other next generation communication tools.
+Employee communication and connectivity have benefitted thanks to Slack and other next generation communication tools.
 They provide undisputed advantages to employees.
 But enterprise leaders should beware.
-Over time, businesses will need internal communications solutions that offer a more all-encompassing means of organizational interaction and provide greater structure and data about how employees and teams actually form, connect, and get shit done.
+Over time, businesses will need internal communications solutions that offer a more all-encompassing means of organizational interaction.
+Most importantly, next-level solutions must provide greater structure and data about how employees and teams actually form, connect, and get shit done.

 3. Employee Communication and Engagement Apps